christos8333/wax-prosemirror/README.md

 2) `yarn with node > 11`

 3) `yarn editoria` Will bring up a demo of the Editoria Ediitor

-4) `yarn default` Will bring up a basic version will only an editing surface accepting paragragraphs

 Scripts: `yarn` , `yarn clean`, `yarn reset`